 20 Best Stocks to Buy for the Joe Biden Presidency

 Former Vice President Joe Biden became the 46th President of the United States on Wednesday, Jan.
-20, 2021, and he's looking to hit the ground running.
+20, 2021.

 So, what does this "blue wave" mean for the stock market?